genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### Renaming example

-See [here](#custom-item-renaming-header-button) for an example of creating a custom button to allow the user to rename an item.
+See this example of [creating a custom button](#custom-item-renaming-header-button), which enables the user to rename an item.

 ## Autosaving layout

-There is opt-in functionality provided in the layout to autosave the layout in local storage as the user interacts with it.
-Set the `auto-save-key` attribute to a unique string on the root element to enable the feature; the layout will be saved in this key.
+You can set the layout to autosave in local storage as the user interacts with it.
+To do this, set the `auto-save-key` attribute to a unique string on the root element; the layout will be saved in this key.
 The layout will be saved for later recall in local storage whenever the user performs the following actions:

 - adding an item
 - removing an item